For second time in 8 days, U.S. fighter jet assigned to USS Truman is lost in Red Sea

 The official said in a statement that the Super Hornet was attempting to land on the flight deck of the Truman Tuesday "when an arrestment failed, causing the aircraft to go overboard."

-An arrestment is the mechanism that a carrier uses to safely slow down and halt a fighter jet as it lands.
+An arrestment is the mechanism that includes an arresting cable to catch a fighter jet and safely slow it down as it lands.

 "Both aviators safely ejected and were rescued by a helicopter assigned to Helicopter Sea Combat Squadron (HSC) 11," the official said.
 "The aviators were evaluated by medical personnel and assessed to have minor injuries.
 No flight deck personnel were injured."